 Russian Foreign Minister Sergei Lavrov has complained that the U.S. proposals amount to "moving forward on the basis of a situation born out of a state coup."

 Moscow and Mr. Yanukovych have consistently described his ouster as an "unconstitutional" overthrow.
-The ousted leader reiterated Tuesday that he will return to Kyiv as soon as circumstances allow it.
+Mr. Yanukovych reiterated Tuesday that he will return to Kyiv as soon as circumstances allow it.

 The situation is further complicated by the Crimea region's plans to hold a March 16 referendum on joining Russia -- a vote Fabius and other Western leaders have called "illegal."